akinomyoga/ble.sh/README.md

 $ ble-update
 ```

-You can also download the latest version by `git pull` and install it:
+You can instead download the latest version by `git pull` and install it:

 ```bash
 cd ble.sh   # <-- enter the git repository you already have